 What to Use to Clean White Shoes

 One of the must-haves for cleaning your white shoes is an old toothbrush, which can help you target hard-to-reach smudges.
-Use it to scrub your white shoes (gently!) with just warm water and soap, and you’ll likely make a quick difference to the condition of your shoes.
+Use it to scrub your white shoes (gently!) with just warm water and soap, and you’ll likely make a quick difference in the condition of your shoes.
 But if that doesn’t work, know that a variety of household items — such as baking soda, bleach, baby powder, or even toothpaste — can all potentially help you get your stained shoes white again.

-An important piece of advice: Never, ever put your white shoes or sneakers in the washing machine with the rest of the laundry, or even in the wash by themselves.
+An important piece of advice: Never put your white shoes or sneakers in the washing machine with the rest of the laundry, or even in the wash by themselves.
 Doing this can possibly make the stain and discoloration of white shoes even worse.
 More importantly, it can cause permanent damage.
 You may notice tears, loose threads, or a breakdown in your shoes’ leather or fabrics; in short, your shoes may never look the same again after that wash.
 Our vote: Skip it.

 Can you clean white shoes with bleach?